 The dissolved load of rivers is a significant source of metals to the ocean and are estimated to be the greatest known source for Ni.
-Similarly, to calculate the riverine input of Ni, others have primarily multiplied the annual riverine discharge and the dissolved Ni content of these rivers (which was defined by these papers as the remaining Ni in solution after being passed through a 0.2 μm filter).
+To calculate the riverine input of Ni, others have primarily multiplied the annual riverine discharge and the dissolved Ni content of these rivers (which was defined by these papers as the remaining Ni in solution after being passed through a at least through a <0.45 μm filter).
 The estimated annual total discharge for rivers is 3.6–3.8 × 1016 kg based on available streamflow data of the world’s largest rivers (Berner and Berner, 1996; Dai and Trenberth, 2002).
 Estimates of the abundance weighted average Ni concentration of rivers have a fairly limited range.
-Martin and Whitfield, (1983) references therein recorded an initial estimate for the global average riverine Ni concentration of 8.5 nM.
-Gaillardet et al. (2003) aggregated concentration and discharge data for >30 rivers and calculated 13.6 nM as the average riverine dissolved Ni concentration.
-Cameron and Vance (2014) calculated the abundance weighted average concentration of dissolved Ni of 9.6 nM from 8 rivers, which constitute 20% of the total riverine discharge.
-The most recent Ni marine budgets use the abundance weighted Ni concentration from Cameron and Vance (2014) and an average riverine annual discharge of 3.7x1016kg/yr to calculate a Ni riverine input of 3.6x108 Ni mol/year.
+Martin and Whitfield, (1983) and references therein recorded an initial estimate for the global average riverine Ni concentration of 8.5 nM.
+Gaillardet et al. (2003) aggregated concentration and discharge data for >30 rivers and calculated 13.6 nM as the abundance weighted average riverine dissolved Ni concentration.
+Cameron and Vance (2014) collected Ni concentration data from 8 rivers, which constitute 20% of the total discharge, and calculated 9.6 nM as the abundance weighted average riverine dissolved Ni concentration .
+The most recent Ni marine budgets use an abundance weighted Ni concentration of 9.6 nM and an average riverine annual discharge of 3.7x1016kg/yr to calculate a Ni riverine input of 3.6x108 Ni mol/year.

-The SPL of rivers has yet to be included in a published marine Ni budget because of a lack of information, but recent data suggests it may not be as important as previously proposed..
-The SPL consists of a variety of particles (e.g., clays, carbonates, Fe and Mn oxyhydroxides, organic complexes) which can contain a significant fraction of the total riverine load for a given metal (Gaillardet et al., 2003; Gibbs, 1973; Viers et al., 2009).
-A handful of studies have calculated the SPL/dissolved Ni in a variety of rivers and determined a wide range of values (0.4 to 40), with a large portion hosted by Fe and Mn oxyhydroxide phases (Dupré et al., 1996; Gibbs, 1977, 1973; Revels et al., 2021; Seyler and Boaventura, 2003; Viers et al., 2009)..
-A recent and incredibly detailed study of the SPL and dissolved Ni load in the Amazon and its tributaries found that the SPL contained only 0.25 to 0.7 times the dissolved load Ni, which is a much smaller fraction than suggested by previous studies (Revels et al., 2021).
-Beyond the uncertainty of its size, it is unclear how much of the SPL pool is actually mobilized.
+Some have argued that the SPL is a significant source of Ni, but recent data suggest it plays a more minor role.
+A handful of studies have calculated the SPL/dissolved Ni in rivers and determined a wide range of values (0.4 to 40), with a large portion hosted by Fe and Mn oxyhydroxide phases (Dupré et al., 1996; Gibbs, 1977, 1973; Revels et al., 2021; Seyler and Boaventura, 2003; Viers et al., 2009)..
+A recent and incredibly detailed study of the SPL and dissolved Ni load in the Amazon and its tributaries found that the SPL contained only 0.25 to 0.7 times the dissolved load of Ni, which is a much smaller fraction than suggested by previous studies (Revels et al., 2021).
+Beyond the uncertainty of its Ni content, it is unclear how much of the SPL pool is actually mobilized.
 The sparse data documenting estuarine processes, where labile Ni associated with the riverine SPL would likely desorb and enter the dissolved pool, suggest conservative behavior or removal with humic acid-hydrous iron oxide flocculation products in estuaries (Boyle et al., 1982; Edmond et al., 1985; Sholkovitz, 1978).
-However, it is also possible for SPL deposited on continental shelves and margins to leach metals over long time periods, but this source of metals may be dampened by secondary mineral precipitation (Jeandel and Oelkers, 2015; Jones et al., 2012; Oelkers et al., 2012).
-Because we still have much to learn about the size and mobilization of the SPL and it has yet to be included in a published marine Ni budget, we do not propose a flux for it here and recognize it may be important to the budget.
+On the other hand, Ni may be leached from SPL deposited on continental shelves and margins over long time periods.
+However, this source of metals may be dampened by secondary mineral precipitation removing metal from solution (Jeandel and Oelkers, 2015; Jones et al., 2012; Oelkers et al., 2012).
+Because we still have much to learn about the size and mobilization of the SPL, and it has yet to be included in a published marine Ni budget, we do not propose a flux for it here and recognize it may be an important omitted component in the budget.

 Hydrothermal Fluid